AutoML …

 Who we are

 AutoML is a major topic in the machine learning community and beyond.
-To contribute to this field, the academic research groups at the University of Freiburg, led by Prof. Frank Hutter, and the Leibniz University of Hannover, led by Prof. Marius Lindauer, develop new state-of-the-art approaches and open-source tools for topics such as hyperparameter optimization, neural architecture search and dynamic algorithm configuration.
+To contribute to this field, the academic research groups at the University of Freiburg, led by Prof. Frank Hutter, the Leibniz University of Hannover, led by Prof. Marius Lindauer, and the University of Tübingen, led by Dr. Katharina Eggensperger, develop new state-of-the-art approaches and open-source tools for topics such as hyperparameter optimization, neural architecture search and dynamic algorithm configuration.
 The first group was founded in 2013 by Prof. Hutter as an Emmy-Noether research group, where Prof. Lindauer joined in 2014 as a postdoc, before founding his own group in 2019 in Hannover.
-A close collaboration between the two groups allows the more than 20 international researchers with diverse backgrounds to quickly push the envelope of what is possible in AutoML.
-The groups raised a total of 4 ERC grants (ERC Starting, Proof of Concept, and Consolidator grants for Frank Hutter, and ERC Starting grant for Marius Lindauer), further public funding from DFG, BMBF, BMWi, as well as major funding from close collaborations with big and small companies, such as Bosch and Aerzen.
+In 2023, Dr. Eggensperger, who did her Ph.D. under the supervision of Prof. Hutter and Prof. Lindauer, founded her own early career research group at the University of Tübingen.
+A close collaboration between the three groups allows the roughly 30 international researchers to push the frontier of AutoML.
+The groups raised a total of 4 ERC grants (ERC Starting, Proof of Concept, and Consolidator grants for Frank Hutter, and ERC Starting grant for Marius Lindauer), further public funding from DFG, BMBF, BMWK, BMUV, as well as major funding from close collaborations with big and small companies, such as Bosch and Aerzen.